PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

   ...
 }
 ```
-* Configure the extension in extensions-config.json which should be packaged in android asset, like:
+* Configure the extension in a json format which should be packaged in android asset, like:
 ```
-    [
     {
        "name":  "mandatory property - the extension name", "class": "mandatory property - the Java class name", "jsapi": "mandatory property - the file name of JavaScript stub code", "permissions": "optional property - Android permissions used in this extension, like CAMERA.
 Its value is a list" }
-    ]
 ```
 See details about [Android permissions](http://developer.android.com/reference/android/Manifest.permission.html).
 * So for each extension, there will be three files: .jar, .js and .json.